South Korean leader says Japan dishonest over wartime past | New Country 923

 “Japan has yet to even state an honest reason for its economic retaliation ….
 No matter what excuse it provides as justification, it is clear that the Japanese government has linked historical issues to economic matters,” Moon said.

-Later Thursday, the countries’ diplomats are expected to hold working-level meetings in Seoul to discuss the trade row and security issues related to North Korea.
+Moon spoke hours before the countries’ diplomats held working-level meetings in Seoul to discuss the trade row and security issues related to North Korea.
+Seoul’s Foreign Ministry didn’t immediately provide details from the meetings between Kenji Kanasugi, director-general of Asian and Oceanian affairs at Japan’s Foreign Ministry, and South Korean officials.

 Tokyo’s recent moves to tighten controls on exports to South Korea, where major manufacturers like Samsung heavily rely on materials and parts imported from Japan, have touched off a full-blown diplomatic dispute.

-Seoul plans to similarly downgrade Japan’s trade status and terminate a military intelligence-sharing pact with Japan that symbolized the countries’ three-way security cooperation in face of the North Korean nuclear threat and China’s growing influence.
+Seoul plans to similarly downgrade Japan’s trade status and terminate a bilateral military intelligence-sharing pact with Japan that symbolized the countries’ three-way security cooperation with the United States in face of North Korea’s nuclear threat and China’s growing influence.
 Following an angry reaction from Washington, Seoul said this week it could reconsider its decision to end the military agreement, which remains in effect until November, if Japan relists South Korea as a favored trade partner.

 Tokyo has justified its trade curbs by raising unspecified security concerns over South Korea’s export controls on sensitive materials that could be used for military purposes and denied Seoul’s accusations that it was retaliating over the history row.